ahopgood/Vagrant-Puppet/modules/jenkins/README.markdown

 <a name="gitCredentials"></a>
 ### jenkins::gitCredentials module
+Has two parameters:
-* git_hub_api_token - the developer token used to checkout and commit on behalf of the seed job.
+* (optional) git_hub_api_token - the developer token used to checkout and commit on behalf of the seed job,
+    * It is recommended to *exclude* this param and allow this to be pulled from the `hiera` class using the key `hiera('jenkins::gitCredentials::git_hub_api_token','test')` instead of storing the sensitive data in the manifest.
+    * Command line usage `puppet apply --parser=future --hiera-config=/etc/puppet/hiera.yaml init.pp`
+    * The inclusion of the hiera class will require a run of the `hiera.pp` manifest first to ensure the hiera files are present and configured correctly.
 * token_name - the name these credentials will be referenced by
 #### Requirements
 Requires the [augeas::formatXML](../augeas/README.markdown#formatXML) module for sane xml formatting.
+Requires the [hiera] module to pull in the token value from the common.yaml file.
 Plugin support: credentials@2.1.6

 #### TODO
-* Need to load the token via heira
 * Encrypt the token via eyaml

 <a name="java"></a>